chef/automate/components/automate-chef-io/content/docs/servicenow-integration-install.md

 #### Property x_chef_incident.retention_days

-The `x_chef_incident.retention_days` property is the number of days to retain Chef Client run and Chef InSpec scan records in ServiceNow after the corresponding incident is closed or after the association with an incident is removed.
-The default is set to 30 days and Chef Client run and InSpec scan records will remain in ServiceNow and be deleted after 30 days when the following conditions are met:
+The `x_chef_incident.retention_days` property is the number of days to retain Chef Infra Client run and Chef InSpec scan records in ServiceNow after the corresponding incident is closed or after the association with an incident is removed.
+The default is set to 30 days and Chef Infra Client run and InSpec scan records will remain in ServiceNow and be deleted after 30 days when the following conditions are met:

 * The corresponding incident is closed
 * The corresponding incident is deleted
-* The incident has been removed from the Chef Client run or InSpec scan record by a user update
+* The incident has been removed from the Chef Infra Client run or InSpec scan record by a user update

 #### Property x_chef_incident.logging.enabled